 This staff duty roster format is a useful tool for managers to monitor the job that employees are doing.
 Whether you’re a hotel executive, an army camp manager, or a member of staff managing a family business camp, a duty roaster is a need.
 The various camp-related tasks of every team member, including a housekeeping maid, school instructor for a camping trip, auto duty 24-hour security operations, doctor aid, and more, can be defined, scheduled accurately, and divided using a roster template.
 All Roster Format members would then be aware of when the services are necessary on a yearly, weekly, or daily basis.

 The article includes a thorough schedule for the entire week that will track both the planned work and the work actually completed each day.
 Moreover, the weekly roster format contains employee details and schedule details.
 Furthermore, we can add as many employees as we wish on the Excel basic sheet.
 To create a weekly duty roster format in Excel, we use the VLOOKUP and SUM functions.
-To illustrate, we take a dataset that represents a roster format of a company.
+To illustrate, we take a dataset that represents the roster format of a company.

 Step 1: Insert Staff Details